Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-5-16-question-and-answer.md

 CORS is an abbreviation for Cross-Origin Resource Sharing.
 It is a browser mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
-With CORS, the broser will send an `OPTIONS` request to the server to check if the server allows cross-origin requests.
+With CORS, the browser will send an `OPTIONS` request to the server to check if the server allows cross-origin requests.
 Then the server will respond with the appropriate headers (such as `Access-Control-Allow-Origin`,